Over-the-Rhine

-Over-the-Rhine (often abbreviated as OTR) is a neighborhood in Cincinnati, Ohio, United States.
-Historically, Over-the-Rhine has been a working-class neighborhood.
-It is among the largest, most intact urban historic districts in the United States.
+Over-the-Rhine, often abbreviated as OTR, is a residential neighborhood located in the urban basin of Cincinnati, Ohio.
+Over-the-Rhine is among the largest, most intact urban historic districts in the United States.
+Originally settled by Ohio Rhinelanders (Ohio Rheinländer), the neighborhood became home to significant African-American and Appalachian populations during the mid-20th century.
+It is home to several of Cincinnati's most famous landmarks, including Music Hall and Findlay Market.

 Etymology

-The neighborhood's name comes from the predominantly German immigrants who developed the area in the mid-19th century.
+The neighborhood's name comes from Rhinelanders who settled the area in the mid-19th century.
 Many walked to work across bridges over the Miami and Erie Canal, which separated the area from downtown Cincinnati.
 The canal was nicknamed "the Rhine" in reference to the river Rhine in Germany, and the newly settled area north of the canal as "Over the Rhine".
 In German, the district was called über den Rhein.